A topic from the subject of Organic Chemistry in Chemistry.

 Acid-Base Reactions in Organic Chemistry

-Acid-base reactions are one of the most fundamental and important types of reactions in organic chemistry.
-They involve the transfer of a proton (H+) from an acid to a base.
+Acid-base reactions are fundamental in organic chemistry, involving the transfer of a proton (H+) from an acid to a base.
 The strength of an acid or base is determined by its ability to donate or accept protons.
+This ability is influenced by factors such as the electronegativity of atoms, resonance stabilization, and inductive effects.

 Acid-Base Reactions in Organic Chemistry